jbapple/deamortized-hash-table/README.md

 ![](insert-cumulative.png "Cumulative Insert Times")

-The discontinuities in the `std::unordered_set` times are artifacts of rehashing.
+The discontinuities in the hash table times are artifacts of rehashing.
+The trie is a little bit slower, but it is more consistent.